OnurKerimoglu/sales_forecasting/README.md

 ### Model creation, training and validation
 In this project, families of models are defined as classes in separate modules, which define their own specialized methods, and attributes, such as the transformer pipelines specifically suited to each of these model families.
 These model classes in turn  are derived from a BasePredictor class provided by the model_tools module, which provides the shared methods and attributes relevant for all model classes.

-Here, we have experiemented with 3 models so far:
+Here, we have experimented with 3 models so far:
 - linear_models.LinearRegressor
 - nn_models.TF_NN_Predictor
 - tree_models.LGBM_Predictor